Building labwc for RHEL10 and Clones

 Now, the odd thing was that if I used a newer version of wmenu for fc40, 0.1.9-1, there was no srpm for it.
 But if I just installed the rpm with rpm -ivh and the later rpm it worked, whereas the 0.7.1, installed by installing the srpm, running rpmbuild -ba

 and installing the rpm created from that would not work.
 The swaybg rpm, used for displaying background images, also works when I just install the FC40 rpm, without building from the srpm.
+As of March, 2025, swaybg is in EPEL which, of course, makes it easier.

 The reader should take a look at my building rpms page as much of this involves rebuilding rpms.
 Most can be found at rpmfind.
 To make the search easier choose Fedora for the system and x86_64 for the Arch, which will cut down the number of results for (using wlroots as an example from 36 to 8.)
 In most cases, rpmfind gave me a link to the srpm.
 When it didn't, I was usually able to find it, though in some cases, such as wmenu, I didn't look, I just tried installing the rpm for Fedora 40, which installed in RHEL10 without me having to do anything but run rpm -ivh.
 You can also look with CentOS as the system, you might get lucky and find an el10 srpm file.
 At time of writing I did find el10 srpms for libdrm and xdg-desktop-portal.